top of page

 Initiating Guidelines

-When initiating a new scene there are a few guidelines that essentially add up to best practices.
+When initiating a new improv scene there are a few rules of improv (or guidelines) that essentially add up to best practices.
 You do not always need to follow these guidelines when initiating a new scene, in fact sometimes it may be for the best if you intentionally ignore these guidelines.
 Still, that should be a choice.
 You should be able to easily initiate a scene following all of these guidelines so that you can choose to go in a different direction when you want to.

 SCENE INITIATION GUIDELINES FOR BEGINNERS